OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 > [!NOTE]
 > The following clients have different behavior for `saveAsync` on appointments in compose mode:
 >
-> - Outlook for Mac does not support `saveAsync` on a meeting in compose mode.
-As such, calling `saveAsync` in that scenario returns an error.
+> - Outlook for Mac does not support saving a meeting.
+The `saveAsync` method fails when called from a meeting in compose mode.
 See [Cannot save a meeting as a draft in Outlook for Mac by using Office JS API](https://support.microsoft.com/help/4505745) for a workaround.
 > - Outlook on the web always sends an invitation or update when `saveAsync` is called on an appointment in compose mode.

 ##### Parameters